 Prince’s Trust Awards for Youngsters

-Young people from City of Wolverhampton College were recognised for turning their lives around at a special awards evening in Walsall.
+Young people from City of Wolverhampton College were recognised for turning their lives around at a special awards evening in Lanesfield.

-The group of eight students were presented with their certificates at Willenhall Chart Centre, after overcoming personal circumstances to complete a 12 week Prince’s Trust self development programme.
+Nine students were presented with their certificates at Hilton Hall Community Centre after overcoming personal circumstances to complete a 12 week Prince’s Trust programme.

 The Prince’s Trust Team programme gives unemployed young people aged 16 to 25 the chance to learn new skills and improve their confidence and self-esteem through a range of outdoor activities, community work and work experience.